beatrizsaldana/diseaseBurden_shared/README.md

 ##### Script Used
 - ancestryComparison.pl
 ###### Description
-The script compares the results from the ontology_snpFreq.pl script of the ancestral populations, and if there is a significant difference, it will output the category of interest.
+The script compares the results from the ontology_snpFreq.pl script of the ancestral populations, and if there is a significant difference, it will output the categories of interest.
+The "significance" parameter is inuted by the user (percent difference).
+We decided to compare ancestral populations to avoid imposing our hypothesis onto the results.

 ## Script Description